ddigiorg/pattern-sequence-predictor/README.md

 ## 3. Spatial Decoding

 Spatial Decoding converts "Predict Pattern" into visible outputs.
 It does this by retrieving a SDR in "Pattern Memories" at the index of the value of "Predict Pattern".
 The function then uses each column's neuron memories to reconstruct a visual output.
-Decoding can be thought of as DM "communicating" possible future patterns.
+Decoding can be thought of as PSP "communicating" possible future patterns.

 #### 3.1. getOutputs